 Gently backcomb (tease) the roots of fine or silky hair because this action improves clip grip.

-Step 2: Apply the Bottom Weft
+Step 2: Apply Larger Wefts in the Back.

 Source: https://www.wikihow.com/Use-Clip-in-Hair-Extensions